← Back to SEO Guides

 SERP features revealing search intent including featured snippets people also ask and videos

-Analyzing these features helps SEO professionals understand how users interact with search results.
+Analyzing these features helps you understand how users interact with search results.

 Understanding Mixed Search Intent